 Budgeted revenues and expenses are prepared using the economic resources measurement focus and the accrual basis of accounting.
-The original budgets adopted by the Utility were not amended during the years ended December 31, 2021 and 2020.
+The original budget adopted by the Utility was amended during the year ended December 31, 2022.
+During the year ended December 31, 2021, the original budget adopted by the Utility was not amended.